kkruecke/cplus-documentation/notes/auto-decltype.rst

 Use of auto&&
 -------------

 ``auto&&`` behaves like template functions parameters that are declared using ``&&`` (known as a forwarding reference).
-To quickly review forwarding references, this template function uses a forwarding reference parameter.
+To quickly review forwarding references, this template function uses a forwarding reference parameter to handle both rvalues and lvalues.

 .. code-block:: cpp